-Thus, we find support for the pecking order theory of capital structure with an increase in the agency cost.
+The results support for the pecking order theory of capital structure along with an increase in the agency cost.
 The pecking order theory states that the firm would go in for internal sources of financing, followed by debt and would go in for external equity as the last resort.
-Here we find that an increase in the agency cost leads to an increase in the percentage of debt in the firm relative to the equity which supports the pecking order theory.
+Also, the results indicate that an increase in the agency cost leads to an increase in the percentage of debt in the firm relative to the equity which supports the pecking order theory.